Migrant literature

-Migrant literature is either written by migrants or tells the stories of migrants and their migration.
-It is a topic of growing interest within literary studies since the 1980s.
-Migrants are people who have left their homes and cultural settings and who started a new life in another setting that is, in most cases, initially strange to them.
+Migrant literature, sometimes written by migrants themselves, tells stories of immigration.

 Settings

 Although any experience of migration would qualify an author to be classed under migrant literature, the main focus of recent research has been on the principal channels of mass-migration in the twentieth century.
-These include: European migration to North America or Australia; migration from former colonies to Europe (Black British literature, British-Asian literature, French Beur literature); situations of ethnic cleansing such as the mass migration of people from India to Pakistan where the subcontinent was partitioned into Hindu-majority India and Muslim-majority Pakistan after the British left in 1947; guest worker programs (Turks, Italians or Greeks in Germany and Holland); exile situations, such as that of exiled German dissidents during the Nazi period.
+These include: European migration to North America or Australia; Arab migration to America after the collapse of the Ottoman empire; African and Asian migration from former colonies into Europe; situations of ethnic cleansing; guest worker programs; and exile situations such as that of German dissidents during the Nazi period.

+Migrant literature and postcolonial literature show some considerable overlap.

 Themes

-Migrant literature often focuses on the social contexts in the migrants' country of origin which prompt them to leave, on the experience of migration itself, on the mixed reception which they may receive in the country of arrival, on experiences of racism and hostility, and on the sense of rootlessness and the search for identity which can result from displacement and cultural diversity.
+Migrant literature focuses on the social contexts in the migrants' country of origin which prompt them to leave, on the experience of migration itself, on the mixed reception which they may receive in the country of arrival, on experiences of racism and hostility, and on the sense of rootlessness and the search for identity which can result from displacement and cultural diversity.

 Relationship to post-colonial literature

-Colonialism often creates a setting which results in the migration of large numbers of people, either within the colonies or from them to the "imperial centre" (Britain, France etc.).
-Consequently, migrant literature and postcolonial literature show some considerable overlap.
+Colonialism often creates a setting which results in the migration of large numbers of people, either within the colonies or from them to the "imperial centre" (Britain, Turkey, France, Japan, Italy, etc.).
 However, not all migration takes place in a colonial setting, and not all postcolonial literature deals with migration.
 A question of current debate is the extent to which postcolonial theory also speaks to migration literature of non-colonial settings.
-The presence in central Europe of Gastarbeiter communities, for example, is not a result of colonialism, yet their literature does have much in common with, say, British-Asian literature.
+The presence in central Europe of Gastarbeiter communities, for example, is not a result of colonialism.